thomascamminady/LeTourDataSet/README.md

 # LeTourDataSet
+A data set on riders in the Tour de France.

 ## Disclaimer
 For issues with this data set, see the [Issues tab](https://github.com/camminady/LeTourDataSet/issues).
 There are some entries that are incorrect.
 However, so far it seems that the mistake stems from wrong data on the letour.fr website.
 Looking back, I should have probably scraped another website.